into-docker/clj-docker-client/README.md

 An idiomatic Clojure Docker client based on the excellent JVM [client](https://github.com/spotify/docker-client) by Spotify.

 ### Why not use the Spotify lib directly?
-The Spotify lib though being excellent, has Java style varag method calls, non-standard variable passing and undocumented behaviour.
-This eases out these things and to make an idiomatic, clojure friendly API to Docker.
+The Spotify lib though being excellent, has Java style vararg method calls, non-standard variable passing and undocumented behaviour.
+This eases out these things to make an idiomatic, clojure friendly API to Docker.

 This is a work in progress and aims to be fully compliant and up to date with the Docker API changes.